Omii1908/DurghatanaSoochak/README.md

 # DurghatnaSoochak

 **दुर्घटनासूचक** (DurghatanaSoochak) – "Accident indicator" is an advanced accident detection system designed to enhance road safety by utilizing smartphone sensors.
-The system gathers real-time data such as location, speed, and other critical parameters from the device, processes it with a Long Short-Term Memory (LSTM) model, and determines whether an accident has occurred.
+The system gathers real-time data such as location, speed, and other critical parameters from the device, processes it with a Gated Recurrent Unit(GRU) model, and determines whether an accident has occurred.
 Additionally, it identifies if the area is accident-prone based on historical data and patterns.

 ## Features